bitlevi/bitlevi/content/about.md

 ### I will be part of a company with incredible individuals that build Bitcoin-centric tools.

-I worked in data analytics for various start-ups, where I managed projects and helped companies take decisions based on the data they collected.
+I have worked in data analytics for various start-ups, where I managed projects and helped companies take decisions based on the data they collected.
 I strategised scalable data modelling solutions, data pipelines and dashboards.
-However, one aspect bothered me.

-Data was an obsession in every company I worked with, and the amount collected left me speechless.

-Thankfully, I discovered Bitcoin, and it redesigned my life.

 Over the last year, I have focused my energy on Bitcoin and everything surrounding it.
-As I spend more time absorbed by the Bitcoin rabbit hole, I wish to leverage this energy towards building around this revolution.
+As I spend more time absorbed by the Bitcoin rabbit hole, I wish to leverage this energy towards building around this revolutionary freedom tool.

-The open-source community has always been kind enough to answer my basic questions, and I wish to dedicate my energy to the creation of the new world on a Bitcoin standard whilst advocating for privacy.
+The open-source community has always been kind enough to answer my basic questions, and I wish to dedicate my energy to the creation of tools that enhance freedom and privacy.

 ---
 #### GET IN TOUCH